xebialabs/blueprints/gcp/basic-gke-cluster/README.md

 ### Create a Google Cloud project

 #### Authenticate to gcloud

-Before configuring gcloud CLI you can check for available Zones and Regions nearest to your location:
+Before running the `gcloud init` command, you can check for available zones and regions nearest to your location:

 ```sh
 gcloud compute regions list